Media coverage of the Gaza war: Arrest of journalists by Israel

+In addition to several Palestinian journalists, Israeli-Haredi journalist Israel Frey was arrested after the office of the State Attorney of Israel accused him of "inciting terrorism."

-The Committee to Protect Journalists has reported that, in addition to the growing number of journalists killed and injured in the war, journalists in Palestine and Israel have also been subject to 13 arrests, as well as "numerous assaults, threats, cyberattacks, and censorship".
+The committee to Protect Journalists has reported that, in addition to the growing number of journalists killed and injured in the war, journalists in Palestine and Israel have also been subject to 13 arrests, as well as "numerous assaults, threats, cyberattacks, and censorship".

 In October 2023, 10 journalists were arrested by the IDF, including Lama Khater, a freelance writer for Middle East Monitor and the Palestinian news website Felesteen; Mohamed Bader of al-Hadath newspaper; and the 62-year-old journalist Nawaf Al-Amer of the Sanad news agency.
 In November, a further three journalists were arrested, including Ameer Abo Iram of the Ramallah-based news outlet Al-Ersal, Mohamad Al-Atrash, a host of Radio Alam, and Amer Abu Arafa, a freelance reporter for the Quds News Network and Shehab News Agency.

 In October 2024, American journalist Jeremy Loffredo was arrested by the Israeli military for reporting on where Iranian missiles had landed in Israel and charged with "aiding the enemy".

+Israeli police arrested and detained Israeli Haredi journalist Israel Frey July 2025 after the office of the State Attorney of Israel accused him of "inciting terrorism."
+The same month, Nasser Laham, Palestinian journalist and editor-in-chief of Ma'an News Agency, was also arrested on allegations of "assisting a terror organization through media".

+Allegations of sexual violence against journalists in Israeli detention

+The Committee to Protect Journalists found that, of 59 Palestinian journalists who had been released by Israeli authorities since the October 7 attacks, "three percent said they had been raped, and 29 percent said they had endured other forms of sexual violence."

+In "The Silence That Meets the Rape of Palestinians" in The New York Times, Nicholas Kristof also shared the testimony of a Gaza journalist detained in 2024 who said he had been raped by a dog while blindfolded, handcuffed, and stripped naked.

 Intimidation and violence by Hamas

 Gazan journalists have reported facing intimidation, threats, and physical assaults by Hamas security forces when attempting to cover anti-Hamas protests and other sensitive topics during the Gaza war.
-According to the Committee to Protect Journalists, violations of press freedom include phone threats, interrogations, beatings, arrests, and surveillance, with journalists being warned against covering demonstrations or accused of spying.
+According to the committee to Protect Journalists, violations of press freedom include phone threats, interrogations, beatings, arrests, and surveillance, with journalists being warned against covering demonstrations or accused of spying.
 The Palestinian Journalists' Syndicate confirmed these "major violations", and noted many incidents go unreported due to fear of retaliation as journalists practice self-censorship to continue working.